AvaAvarai/AvaAvarai/README.md

 _Quoted by Dr. Boris Kovalerchuk in_ *Visual Knowledge Discovery and Machine Learning* (2018)
 # Alice Williams

-- Dual Bachelor's of Science in Computer Science and Applied Mathematics (CWU), Magna Cum Laude honors (2025)
+- Bachelor's of Science in Computer Science and Applied Mathematics double major (CWU), Magna Cum Laude honors (2025)
-- Research Assistant at the Visual Knowledge Discovery and Imaging Lab (CWU) (2023 - Present)
+- Research Assistant at the Visual Knowledge Discovery and Imaging Lab (CWU) (2023 - 2025)
 - Masters student in Computer Science at Western Washington University (WWU) (2025 - Present)
-- Professional experience in system administration, full-stack software and web development
+- Professional experience in system administration, web development, and full-stack software
 - Research focus on visual-computational hybrid machine learning and interpretable AI systems

 **Research Goals:**